Fixxitforge/vanilla-questing/README.md

 ## ☕ Support the project

-This AddOn is free and stays free.
-Nothing is held back for anyone who chips in.

 If it is making your adventures better, you can support development with a coffee:
 **[Ko-fi](https://ko-fi.com/fixxit)**